sborodach/c3/README.md

   behaviors.tsv, 50,000 unique user IDs: history of articles read (article codes), impressions (explain). collect impressions by user, add to articles read to create history column. new frame has user ID and total history.
 Saved as user_data.csv

 2. Data scraping
   I looped through the links contained in news_data.csv, requesting the html, saving it to a mongo database.
-Once html was collected for all the articles, it was parsed, and leaned, leaving only article bodies to be added to the dataframe.
+Once html was collected for all the articles, it was parsed, and cleaned, leaving only article bodies to be added to the dataframe.

 3. Vectorization and Topic Modeling
   The CreateFeatureMatrix class utilizes either a Count Vectorizer or a TFIDF vectorizer depending on the specification of the user.
 A Count Vectorizer is appropriate to use for LDA.
 See [this paper](https://www.jmlr.org/papers/volume3/blei03a/blei03a.pdf) for further explanation on LDA.
 The recommender can be run using a TFIDF feature matrix, or, once vectorized, the data can be reduced with an NMF model.